Chapter 8: Department of Bioengineering

 BIOE 273.
 Advanced Topics in Tissue Engineering

 Overview of the progress achieved in developing tools, technologies, and strategies for tissue engineering-based therapies for a variety of human diseases and disorders.
-Lectures will be complemented by a series of student-led discussion sessions and student team projects.
+Lectures will be complemented by a series of student-led discussion sessions and student-team projects.
 Also listed as BIOE 173.
-Prerequisite: BIOE 172 or instructor approval.
+Prerequisite: BIOE 172 (or with the consent of the instructor).
 (2 units)

 BIOE 275.
 Introduction to Neural Engineering